Vietnamese football league system: Domestic cups

 All V.League 1 and V.League 2 sides qualify for the National Cup tournament.

 Super Cup

 The Super Cup is the first game of the season, played between the previous years' winners of the V.League 1 and National Cup.
 If the same team wins both competition, then the team finishing second in the previous years' V.League 1 take on the V.League 1 winners.

 Continental competition

-For the 2023–24 season, one Vietnamese side, the team finishing top of V.League 1, qualifies automatically for the AFC Champions League Two Group stage.
-The winner of the Vietnamese Cup qualify for the AFC Champions League Two qualifying play-offs.
-Top V.League 1 team qualifies for the AFC Champions League Two group stage, and the Vietnamese Cup winner enters the qualifying play-offs.
+For the 2025–26 season, one Vietnamese side, the team finishing top of V.League 1, qualifies automatically for the AFC Champions League Two and ASEAN Club Championship group stage, the runners-up qualify for the AFC Champions League Two group stage.
+The winner of the Vietnamese Cup qualify for the ASEAN Club Championship.